 In my practice, I (Vincent) see couples.
 They are coming to me because they are having relationship problems.
+They need effective ways to handle conflict.
 They are wound up and going way too fast – in their thinking, speaking, and doing.
-Many times, my first homework assignment to them is to “SLOW DOWN.”
+Many times, my first homework assignment to them is to “SLOW DOWN”, which is imperative to being assertive, the most misunderstood couples skill.

 “Slow down” has multiple meanings.
 One of those meanings is “to stop before you get started.”
 King Solomon puts it this way: “The beginning of strife is like letting out water, so quit before the quarrel breaks out.”
 (Proverbs 17:14 ESV).
 Many couples make the mistake of trying to talk about an issue too quickly.